creativewave/react-utils/README.md

 `useValidation :: { onChange?: Function, onBlur?: Function, validateOnChange?: Boolean } -> [String, Props]`

-It returns any error message from the Constraint Validation API, and a collection of component properties such as `onChange` and `onBlur` event handlers, to assing to an `<input>`, `<select>` or `<textarea>`.
+It returns any error message from the Constraint Validation API, and a collection of component properties such as `onChange` and `onBlur` event handlers, to assign to an `<input>`, `<select>` or `<textarea>`.
 Each of those handlers will be composed with a corresponding handler given as argument.

 ***